byusa123/github-search/README.md

 https://github.com/byusa123/github-search.git

 ## Description
 it is  a website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
-A person can also look for repositories
+A person can also look for repositories easly

 ## Technologies Used